RezaTaheri01/brightness-adjuster/README.md

 *   Thanks to the PyQt5 and pyvda libraries for their robust GUI and virtual desktop management features.
 *   Special thanks to the `screen-brightness-control` library for its ease of use in controlling screen brightness.
+*   Also thanks ChatGPT for this readme :)

 * * *